a-leks-icon/AIRAL/corflow_scripts/tutorials/01_corflow_basics/README.md

 IndexError: list index out of range
 ```

-Either iterate through lists or dictionaries, or check, whether a list or dictionary is non-empty before accessing objects:
+Either iterate through lists or dictionaries, or check whether a list or dictionary is non-empty before accessing objects:

 ```python
 from corflow import fromElan